 How it started

 When the Bible was first written, it was written down after being used as an oral text.
 This means most of the words we now read were originally heard by people listening to someone else speak them, rather than reading the words.
-The culture was different, of course, and most people did not read, paper hadn’t been invented, as so recording words in a written format was specialist work, not like the word generating technology we have today!
-This was true when the Old and New Testaments were written, and for most of history.
+The culture was different, of course, and most people did not read, paper hadn’t been invented, as so recording words in a written format was specialist work, not like the word-generating technology we have today!
+This was true when the Old and New Testaments were written and for most of history.
 Think of that!
-Most people who have lived and heard the words of the Bible could not read it for themselves, and relied on the words being read and repeated to them by others.
-This is why so many churches were covered in paintings of Biblical scenes, why the first plays in England are said to have been done by clergy in church, and why the invention of the printing press changed everything.
+Most people who have lived and heard the words of the Bible could not read it for themselves and relied on the words being read and repeated to them by others.
+This is why so many churches were covered in paintings of Biblical scenes, why the first plays in England are said to have been done by clergy in the church, and why the invention of the printing press changed everything.

-Since then the Bible has been translated in English (and hundreds of other languages), paper has become cheaper, education has become compulsory and now most people in the world can access the Bible in a written format.
+Since then the Bible has been translated into English (and hundreds of other languages), paper has become cheaper, education has become compulsory and now most people in the world can access the Bible in a written format.

 However, I propose that just because we can read it doesn’t mean this is the only or even always the best way we can access God’s word.
 Even that classic quote from Romans 10:17 says “Faith comes through hearing” – not reading!